apanand/UChicago-MSADS/Spotify Recommender/README.md

 Roadmap:

 1. In order to get the data in usable form, I had to scrape the Spotify API for metadata.
-This code can be found in the Data_Acquisition_and_Modeling.ipynb file.
+This code can be found in the Data_Acquisition_and_Wrangling.ipynb file.
 This code gathers the data that goes into the listening_history.csv and billboard_features_df.csv files.

 2. After scraping the data with the Spotify API and creating those two dataframes, the Modeling.ipynb file contains Exploratory Data Analysis as well as the Neural Network model I have written to craft recommendations to myself.
 The simple neural network is near the bottom as well as results calculations (test and train accuracy, loss, etc.)